scottslowe/learning-tools/etcd-2.0/README.md

 ## Instructions

-These instructions assume you've already installed VMware Fusion, Vagrant, and the Vagrant VMware plugin.
+These instructions assume you've already installed your back-end virtualization provider (VMware Fusion or VirtualBox), Vagrant, and any necessary plugins (such as the Vagrant VMware plugin).
 Please refer to the documentation for those products for more information on installation or configuration.

-1. Use `vagrant box add` to install an Ubuntu 14.04 x64 box for the "vmware_fusion" provider.
+1. Use `vagrant box add` to install an Ubuntu 14.04 x64 base box.
+For a VirtualBox-formatted box, use "ubuntu/trusty64".
+For a VMware-formatted box, the "bento/ubuntu-14.04" is a good option.
 (In theory you should be able to use this Vagrant environment with VMware Workstation as well, but only VMware Fusion was tested.)
-I have a base box you can use for this purpose; to use my Ubuntu 14.04 x64 base box, add the box with `vagrant box add slowe/ubuntu-trusty-x64`.

 2. Place the files from the `etcd-2.0` directory of this GitHub repository (the "lowescott/learning-tools" repository) into a directory on your system.
 You can clone the entire "learning-tools" repository (using `git clone`), or just download the specific files from the `etcd-2.0` directory.

-3. Edit `servers.yml` to ensure that the box specified in that file matches the Ubuntu 14.04 x64 base box you just installed and will be using. _I recommend that you do not change any other values in this file unless you know it is necessary._
+3. Edit `machines.yml` to ensure that the box specified in that file matches the Ubuntu 14.04 x64 base box you just installed and will be using. _I recommend that you do not change any other values in this file unless you know it is necessary._

-4. From a terminal window, change into the directory where the files from this directory are stored and run `vagrant up` to bring up the VMs specified in `servers.yml` and `Vagrantfile`.
+4. From a terminal window, change into the directory where the files from this directory are stored and run `vagrant up` to bring up the VMs specified in `machines.yml` and `Vagrantfile`.

 5. Once Vagrant has finished creating, booting, and provisioning each of the VMs and starting etcd, log into the first system ("etcd-01" by default) using `vagrant ssh etcd-01`.